 Co-expression context matters

 Using our Camoco approach, we evaluated 17 ionomic traits for overlap with three different co-expression networks.
 While the networks exhibited similar enrichment for co-expression among genes within GO terms (Table 1), suggesting they were of similar quality, the performance of these networks varied substantially when used to prioritize candidate genes from the set of maize grain ionome GWAS.
 The two co-expression networks generated from expression profiles collected across a diverse set of individuals (ZmRoot, ZmPAN) performed substantially better than the ZmSAM network, which was based on a large collection of expression profiles across different tissues and developmental stages derived from a single reference line (B73).
 We emphasize that this result is not a reflection of the data quality or even the general utility of the co-expression network derived the tissue/developmental atlas.
 Evaluations of this network suggested a similar level of enrichment for co-expression relationships among genes involved in the same biological processes.
 Our results indicate that the processes underlying the genotypic variation associated with traits captured by GWAS are better captured by transcriptional variation observed across genetically diverse individuals.
 Indeed, we saw that although the networks captured similar levels of GO term enrichment Table 1, the actual GO terms that drove that enrichment are quite different (Supp.
 Table 1), which is consistent with our previous analysis of co-expression networks (Robert J. Schaefer, Briskine, Springer & Myers 2014).
-Between the two co-expression networks based on expression variation across individuals, we also observed interesting differences depending on which tissues were profiles.
+Between the two co-expression networks based on expression variation across individuals, we also observed interesting differences depending on which tissues were profiled.
 Our co-expression network derived from sampling of root tissue across a diverse set of individuals (ZmRoot) provided the best performance at the FDR we analyzed (Table 4), producing a total of 335 (326 from density and 11 from locality, 2 in both) HPO candidate genes as compared to 228 (all from locality) HPO candidate genes produced by the ZmPAN network, which was derived from expression profiles of whole seedlings.
 This result confirms our original motivation for collecting tissue-specific gene expression profiles— we expected that processes occurring in the roots would be central to element accumulation phenotype (which were measured in kernels).
 The difference between the performance of these two networks was modest, however, and much less significant than the difference between the developmental/tissue atlas-derived network and the diverse genotype-derived network.
 We also note that the performance of the ZmRoot versus the ZmPAN network was quite different depending on which network metric we used.
 Specifically, performance of the ZmRoot network was dependent on the density metric while performance of the ZmPAN network was dependent on the locality metric (Table 4), which is worth future investigation.
 In general, our results strongly suggest that co-expression networks derived from expression profiling of genetically diverse individuals as opposed to deep expression atlases derived from focus on a single reference genotype, will be more powerful for interpreting candidate genetic loci associated with phenotypes.
 Furthermore, our findings suggest that where it is possible to identify relevant tissues for a phenotype of interest, tissue-specific expression profiling across genetically diverse individuals is an effective strategy.
 This has important implications for data generation efforts in other species.

 Conclusion